xtermjs/xtermjs.org/_docs/guides/encoding.md

 - wrong editor encoding
   This was a common issue in the past for programming beginners, nowadays most editors use UTF-8 as default and every compiler / interpreter understands that.
 - `setlocale` is missing or the wrong locale was applied
   This is not a problem for pure 7-bit ASCII data, in fact this is most common in system software that only outputs English (many low level C programs never call `setlocale` explicitly).
 For any program dealing with non-ASCII string data this might lead to scrambled output.
 This is also a problem for environments that try to detect the right output encoding but get outsmarted by a complicated system configuration or unsupported output encoding.
-Especially in Python or nodejs developers should be prepared for this and sometimes have to fix the output encoding.
+Especially in Python or Node.js developers should be prepared for this and sometimes have to fix the output encoding.
 - terminal encoding differs from encoding used in `setlocale`
   That is a quite common issue, e.g. when connecting to a remote system with `ssh` that uses a different system encoding than the terminal's host system without additional transcoding.
 This also can happen if a certain program deliberately sets its own encoding not compatible with the terminal's encoding (like some applications do under Windows, e.g. `git-bash` which defaults to UTF-8 regardless of the system encoding).
 - terminal encoding is not capable to decode a certain codepoint